 Thank you for sharing the good news about your posture changes.
 Very exciting!!

-Studies have shown up to a 40% increase in strength when going from 1 set to 2 sets.
+Studies have shown up to a 40% increase in strength when going from one set to two sets on an exercise.
 So it is worth it!
-You can consider using 1 to 2 pounds for the second set until things get easier.
+Consider using one to two pound weights on your back for the second set until things get easier.

 The Lesson Learned

 This demonstrates that a small change in someone’s exercise program can have dramatic effects.

 In this case, increasing the number of sets by one could lead to a 40% strength gain.
 And if the leap was initially too much, the client could gradually build up her sets by incrementing (or decreasing) her weight so that she could progress.

 Could your quest for the perfect posture causing you low back pain?
 I have client who is a perfectionist.
 I have coached her to be more careful about her postural alignment.
 She follows everything I say — to the letter.

 I have encouraged her to flex from the hip and avoid flexion of the spine.
 As a result, she has completely eliminated spinal flexion in her exercise movements and activities of daily living!
 However, this has lead to a condition called flexion dysfunction which, in turn, has caused her to experience low back pain.

 If you are a Physical Therapist, look out for this condition when assessing your clients.
 If you are a client, you probably should seek guidance from an experienced Physical Therapist.